MasterAI-Inc/libauto/README.md

     stream(frame, to_console=True, to_labs=True)
 ```

-You can clear the frame from the AutoAuto Console like this:
+You can clear the frame from the console like this:

 ```python
 import car